gravitational/teleport/docs/4.0/admin-guide.md

 * `--insecure-no-tls` flag tells Teleport proxy to not generate default self-signed TLS certificates.
-This is useful when running Teleport on kubernetes (behind reverse proxy) or behind things like AWS ELB, where SSL termination is provided externally.
+This is useful when running Teleport on kubernetes (behind reverse proxy) or behind things like AWS ELBs, GCP LBs or Azure Load Balancers where SSL termination is provided externally.
   The possible values are `true` or  `false`.
 The default value is `false`.

 * `--roles` flag tells Teleport which services to start.
 It is a comma-separated